 Although clearance work has been undertaken there will need to be control over any regrowth of scrub and any weediness of this section.
-The area remains vulnerable as the reduction in meeting its PSA targets indicates over the last ten years.
+The area remains vulnerable as the reduction in meeting its PSA targets indicates over the last ten years, although the situation is beginning to improve again.